This post will show you a Las Palmas mountain trip by car. We will take the road up into the pine-covered mountains next to the Canarian capital.

 Sunday is a market day on the town’s market place and, in addition, there is a local food producers’ market in the nearby hall.

 Delicious bread, goat cheese, honey, almonds, sausages and wine.
 You can first taste and then buy all this and much more, and what’s best, directly from local producers.

 When you feel you’ve seen enough of Vega de San Mateo, continue towards Teror.

 Even when the distance is not long, driving takes its time.
 Because the road down is very winding.

 But look at the views!
 Look at the flora and those thick Canarian trees, they are Canary island pines.

 Las Palmas mountain trip: Teror, Gran Canaria

 The next town Teror is the island’s religious capital and the home of Nuestra senora del Pino, the patron saint of the island.
-That’s why this is the place pilgrims from all over Gran Canaria are coming.
-So have a look at the famous church and the town’s old quarters around it.
+That makes Teror the place pilgrims from all over Gran Canaria come.
+So have a look at the church that has a great importance for the locals, and also see the town’s old quarters around it.

 And why not sit down and have lunch or coffee in one of the restaurants around the market place?

 Mountain slope near Firgas, Las Palmas mountain trip